-A large part of what clinical supply project managers do for traditional clinical supplies packaging and labeling processes focuses on how to make the a GMP process work for individual protocols while considering how clinical sites will remain blinded when dispensing GMP material to patients.
+A large part of what clinical supply project managers do for traditional clinical supplies packaging and labeling process focuses on how to make the GMP process work for individual protocols while considering how clinical sites will remain blinded when dispensing GMP material to patients.
 Whole departments have been created to ensure the success of this planning process, while large GMP manufacturing facilities have been created and are dedicated to clinical supplies packaging and labeling to produce what the project managers have created to meet clinical protocol requirements.
 All of this takes time.
 Time to plan, time to manufacture, and time to get clinical supplies to patients.

 E2 Dispensing eliminates almost all of the time needed for project management, time for specialized packaging and labeling operations, and time to get supplies to the patient.
 This is done just by incorporating the practice of pharmacy into clinical research.